-Istanbul Naval Museum is one of the most essential museums of Istanbul.
+The history of the Istanbul Naval Museum goes back to the 19th century.
 At first, the museum was opened in 1897 by order of Hasan Husnu Pasha, first lord of the admiralty.
 One of the buildings located in Shipyard of Ottoman State was turned into a museum as a result of the efforts made by Lieutenant Suleyman Nutku and Colonel Hikmet Bey.

 The museum was redesigned in 1914 by order of Cemal Pasha.
 Ali Sami Boyar, a lieutenant and a painter, became the head of restoration group and the museum was designed as a modern building.

 At the beginning of the World War II, pieces of the museum were transferred to Anatolia for protection and they were moved to their original places one year later after the war ended.
 In 1961, the museum was moved from Kasimpasa to Besiktas Square where it serves today.

 The classical period of the Ottoman Empire lasted between the 15th and 18th centuries.
 However, after the 1700s, the empire experienced a rapid westernization process with the influence of reformist sultans such as Mahmud II.